-Beside the traumatic memory of 9/11, the seemingly constant, if pointillistic, stream of well over 100 small-time terrorism cases that have come to light in the United States since 9/11 may have kept the pot boiling.
-Special fear and anxiety may also be stoked by the fact that Islamist terrorism seems to be part of a large and hostile conspiracy and network that is international in scope and rather spooky in nature.
-As with al-Qaeda in the decade and more after 9/11, the unwarranted fear and alarm ISIS has generated since 2014 is likely to persist even if it is effectively extinguished as a physical force in the Middle East.
+may have kept the pot boiling.
+Special fear and anxiety seems to have been stoked particularly by the fact that Islamist terrorism, whether from al-Qaeda or ISIS, seems to be part of a large and hostile conspiracy and network that is international in scope and rather spooky in nature-rather along the lines, it appears, for international Communism during the Cold War.
+As with al-Qaeda in the decade and more after 9/11, the unwarranted fear and alarm ISIS has generated since 2014 may well persist even if it is effectively extinguished as a physical force in the Middle East.
+In 2010, anthropologist Scott Atran mused, "Perhaps never in the history of human conflict have so few people with so few actual means and capabilities frightened so many."
+That continues to be true today.